The surprising connection between after-hours work and decreased productivity

 - 2x greater burnout

-Both groups say that around 70% of their time spent working is productive – a sign that those working extra hours are putting in as much effort as their colleagues – but those who work after hours are 50% more likely to say that their productivity is blocked by competing priorities compared to those who log a standard workday.
+Both groups say around 70% of their time spent working is productive—a sign that those working extra hours are putting in as much effort as their colleagues—but those who work after hours are 50% more likely to say their productivity is blocked by competing priorities compared to those who log a standard workday.

-On the other hand, employees who work outside of standard hours by choice (to better suit their schedule or to pursue personal ambitions) report no negative impacts and even a slight uptick in their wellness and productivity scores.
+On the flip side, employees who work outside of standard hours by choice, to better suit their schedule or to pursue personal ambitions, report no negative impacts and even a slight uptick in their wellness and productivity scores.

-‘We’ve long seen a focus on quantity over quality across many aspects of work, from how we spend our time to how we define productivity.
+“We’ve long seen a focus on quantity over quality across many aspects of work, from how we spend our time to how we define productivity.
 Constantly feeling like you need to catch up is hurting employees and businesses.
-This underscores the importance of building a culture of trust where employees feel safe enough to speak up when they need help prioritising and have the right balance of time in the work day to get work done.’
+This underscores the importance of building a culture of trust where employees feel safe enough to speak up when they need help prioritizing and have the right balance of time in the work day to get work done.”

-When it comes to productivity, it’s not about the quantity of time spent working, it’s about quality
+When it comes to productivity, it’s not quantity of time spent working, it’s quality

 Results from the Workforce Index show that a significant portion of desk workers across the globe are struggling to balance their time at work, with different job tiers experiencing this problem in different ways.

-One in five (20%) don’t have enough time to connect with colleagues, and this problem is most pronounced among more junior employees.
+One in five (20%) don’t have enough time to connect with coworkers, and this problem is most pronounced among more junior employees.

-Alarmingly, the data shows that many workers across all levels are plowing through their daily tasks without any downtime: half of desk workers surveyed (50%) say that they rarely or never take breaks during the workday.
+Alarmingly, the data shows that many workers across all levels are plowing through their daily tasks without any down time: Half of desk workers surveyed (50%) say they rarely or never take breaks during the workday.
 These workers are 1.7x more likely to experience burnout.

-‘Why did we all come to believe that we are more productive if we are always on and that we need to burn out in order to succeed?
+“Why did we all come to believe that we are more productive if we are always on and that we need to burn out in order to succeed?
 It goes back to the first Industrial Revolution, when we started revering machines.
-The goal of machines is to minimise downtime.
+The goal of machines is to minimize downtime.
 But for the human operating system, downtime is not a bug, it’s a feature.
 Elite athletes know that recovery is part of peak performance.
-Downtime is a productivity multiplier.’
+Downtime is a productivity multiplier.”

 Prime productivity hours: Whether you’re a morning person or a night owl, the afternoon slump is real

-While three out of every four desk workers report working in the 15:00 to 18:00 time frame, only one in four consider these hours to be highly productive.
+While three out of every four desk workers report working in the 3-6pm timeframe, only one in four consider these hours highly productive.

-The ‘Goldilocks Zone’ for work: How to balance your workday to optimise your productivity
+The “Goldilocks Zone” for work: How to balance your workday to optimize your productivity

-Regardless of job tier, the research shows a ‘Goldilocks Zone’ for the ideal balance of focus time, collaboration time, social connection and downtime.
-On average, desk workers say that the ideal amount of focus time is around four hours a day.
-More than two hours a day in meetings is the tipping point at which a majority of workers say they’re spending ‘too much time’ in meetings, with a similar pattern emerging across all job levels.
-People who say that they spend too much time in meetings are more than twice as likely to say they don’t have enough time to focus.
+Regardless of job tier, the research shows a “Goldilocks Zone” for the ideal balance of focus time, collaboration time, social connection, and downtime.
+On average, desk workers say the ideal amount of focus time is around four hours a day.
+More than two hours a day in meetings is the tipping point at which a majority of workers say they’re spending “too much time” in meetings, with a similar pattern emerging across all job levels.
+People who say they spend too much time in meetings are more than twice as likely to say they don’t have enough time to focus.

-In contrast, about 10% of desk workers, most common among employees with less than one year at a company and those aged under 30, say that they spend too little time in meetings, and this is also associated with a decreased sense of belonging and productivity.
+In contrast, about 10% of desk workers, most common among employees with less than one year at a company and those under 30, say they spend too little time in meetings, and this is also associated with decreased sense of belonging and productivity.

 What do desk workers most want from AI?
 Assistance and automation to rightsize the meeting load and free up time